schers/test-mafin/README.md

 **how to use**

-Send a POST request with the following headers:
+Send a POST request with the following headers on localhost:8080:

-`POST /files HTTP/1.1
+`POST /api/v1/image/upload HTTP/1.1
 Content-Length: 21744
+Content-Type: image/png
-Content-Disposition: attachment; filename="image.jpg"
+Content-Disposition: image; filename="image.png"
 ...bytes...`

 In response, you should receive something like the following json: